AY2526S1-CS2103T-T14-1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Actor selects a student to delete.
-2. System requests confirmation.
-3. Actor confirms deletion.
-4. System deletes the student and shows a success message.
+2. System deletes the student and shows a success message.

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 Actor cancels deletion.

-    * 2a1.
+    * 1a1.
 System closes deletion process.

       Use case ends.